How much does a debt collection bond cost in Massachusetts?

 We can typically provide your free bond quote within 1 business day of submitting your application!
 Call 1 (800) 308-4358 or click here to get started.

-Massachusetts collection agency bonds are put in place to ensure that principals (collection agencies) account all funds collected to the person, partnership, association or corporation firm to which the funds are due.
-Specifically, these bonds ensure that principals comply with all requirements of sections 24 to 28 of Chapter 93 of the General Laws.
+Massachusetts collection agency bonds are put in place to ensure that principals (collection agencies) account for all funds collected for the person, partnership, association, or corporation firm to which the funds are due.
+Specifically, these bonds ensure that principals comply with all requirements of Sections 24 to 28 of Chapter 93 of the General Laws.

-Collection agency bonds in Massachusetts remain in full force and virtue as long as the principal remains in compliance with the terms of the surety bond contract.
+Collection agency bonds in Massachusetts remain in full force as long as the principal remains in compliance with the terms of the surety bond contract.

 These bonds must be acknowledged by a notary public.

-How to become a collection agency in Massachusetts
+How to start a collection agency in Massachusetts

-All applications for company or branch licenses or company registrations of collection agencies in Massachusetts must be filed with the Massachusetts Division of Banks through the Nationwide Multi-State Licensing System and Registry (NMLS).
-Paper license/registration applications are no longer accepted.
-More licensing information can be accessed from the Additional Resources section of this page.
+Applications for company or branch licenses or company registrations of collection agencies in Massachusetts must be filed with the Massachusetts Division of Banks through the Nationwide Multi-State Licensing System and Registry (NMLS).

 Collection Agency Bonds Nationwide